synapticloop/tmpdb-data/README.md

 #### medium

+ - Where any one of these things are true.
- - Physical pencil present, however no precision measurement tool was used, or physical pencil not present and image used.
-Where an image is used for measurements, an accurate measuring scale is included with the image.
+ - Physical pencil present, however no precision measurement tool was used.
+ - Physical pencil not present and image used for measurements, an accurate measuring scale is included with the image.
  - Not all pencil measurements were taken with a precision tool, (especially where there are internal components which access could not be gained).
  - External measurements may have been accurately measured, however internal components may not have been measured.
  - The pencil may be based on a first/third party branded model that is identical to the original.